What happens now?

 There are three stages of labour, each with unique processes and sensations.
 Childbirth classes help you to understand each stage, learn what to expect, at what point you should go to the hospital, your options in terms of pain relief and what you should know if there is any need for medical intervention.
 Having a thorough understanding of each stage of labour and exactly what is happening to your body and your baby will help alleviate any fears throughout the process and prepare you for your best birth.

-4. How can I help my birthing partner (husband, partner, friend, family member) prepare?
-Can my partner really help me during labour?
+4. How can I help my partner/ support person prepare?
+Can they really help me during labour?

 It’s quite common for partners to feel inadequate or unnecessary during childbirth.
 It’s can be hard for them to know how to help or support you while you’re in labour.
 At times, it may be actually be confronting for them if they’re not sure what is happening.
 Rest assured though, with the right preparation, their presence and support will be extremely valuable.